 He also discovered an intolerant air of anti-Asian racism.
 In combating that racism, Caine’s martial arts training came into play.
 When confronted with a thug or bigot that threatened him, he would calmly and with no fanfare dispatch the villain with a flexing of his Kung Fu skills.

 There were many unusual, things about Caine.
 Besides being a “Chinaman” in the United States, he spoke very softly and hardly at all, uttering cryptic statements about the nature of being and universal harmony, often flashing back to something he was taught by the Masters (“Remember, the wise man walks always with his head bowed, humble, like the dust.”).

 Only when he absolutely had to defend himself, would he use the ancient Chinese martial arts instead of modern-day weapons.

-Caine was usually a loner, although in the final season, an American cousin, Margit, began to make frequent appearances.
+Caine was usually a loner, although in the final season, an American cousin, Margit (Season Hubley), began to make frequent appearances.